 3 leeks, cleaned well and chopped (use the white and light green parts)

 3 cups vegetable stock

 1/2 cup coconut milk

-Add the onions, ginger and leeks and sauté for about 2 to 3 minutes.
+- Add the onions and leeks and sauté for about 2 to 3 minutes.

-Add the squash, and half the pepper and sauté for 3 more minutes, stirring.
+- Add the squash, the ginger and half the pepper and sauté for 3 more minutes, stirring.

-Add the chicken stock and coconut milk.
+- Add the stock.
 Cover the pot and simmer for about 25 to 30 minutes, until the squash is soft.

 - Add salt to taste, and then add the rest of the black pepper.
 Taste and let boil for about one more minute.

 - Let cool slightly and blend with an immersion blender until the soup is smooth.

 - The soup can be cooked up to this point a day ahead.
 Cover and refrigerate.